20k/crapmud_documentation/README.md

 #### Experimental: client_scriptargs_json:

 There is an experimental client_scriptargs_json mode.
 Responses to client_scriptargs_json are in the format "server_scriptargs_json JSON".
-The JSON format is: {script:"scriptname", keys:["key_1", "key_2"], vals:["val_1, val_2"]}, where array items may repeat indefinitely
+The JSON format is: {"script":"scriptname", "keys":["key_1", "key_2"], "vals":["val_1, val_2"]}, where array items may repeat indefinitely

 ## SCRIPTING